• Use Cases

 User signup fan-out

-See how one signup event can send the welcome email, update CRM, and add the contact to the right follow-up sequence in parallel.
+Example of one signup event sending the welcome email, updating CRM, and adding the contact to the right follow-up sequence in parallel.

 Open link